jwestfall69/neogeo-diag-bios/docs/tests/68k/video_dac.md

 ![video dac main mv4 example](images/video_dac_main_mv4_example.png)

-Measuring red's 220 ohm resister with a multi-meter show its OL.
+Measuring red's 220 ohm resistor with a multi-meter show its OL.
 Replacing the 200 ohm resistor fixes the issue.

 The same type of missing color block can be caused by the input from the